 A typical loam soil contains high organic matter is known as humus

-In reality when it comes to farming activity in the warmest soil is the best type of soil that is meant for farming it contains high organic nutrient is rich in humus it is also rich in living organisms that I saw it is very high in soil and has lots of spaces for water to go through it is never dry always wet but not sticky
+In reality, when it comes to farming activity, the warmest soil is the best type of soil that is meant for farming it contains high organic nutrients is rich in humus it is also rich in living organisms I saw it is very high in soil and has lots of spaces for water to go through it is never dry always wet but not sticky

-Thank you for reading this article you can help us share with friends and family on social media handles and if you have any other thing to talk
+Thank you for reading this article you can help us share it with friends and family on social media handles and if you have other things to talk

 about to discuss or to find out please use our comment box below and we\’ll get back to you as soon as possible